 Dr. Drouin's lab studies how children and their parents make decisions about their health and how they navigate and use the health care system.
+It endeavours to use this information to improve the prevention and management of pediatric chronic diseases.

-At the intersection of public health, clinical medicine and behavioural sciences, the laboratory uses techniques from health services research, behavioural economics, epidemiology, experimental psychology and health economics to improve children health care.
+At the intersection of public health, clinical medicine and behavioural sciences, the lab uses techniques from health services research, behavioural economics, epidemiology, experimental psychology and health economics to improve pediatric health care.